 Final grades are to be submitted online by the deadline published by the Admissions Office which is consistent with the collective bargaining agreement.
-When submitting grades,
+When submitting grades:

-- 1. The online grade roster indicates if the student has previously withdrawn and has been given a "W" grade. - 2.
-Mark one, and only one grade -: A, B, C, D, or F for each student or, if applicable, assign an incomplete grade on the final grade roster.
-See AR4310.1 (Incomplete Grades) for details.
+- 1. The online grade roster indicates if the student has previously withdrawn and has been given a "W" - 2.
+The instructor shall mark one and only one grade: "A", "B", "C", "D", or "F" or notation "P" or "NP" for each student or, if applicable, assign an Incomplete grade on the final grade roster.
+See AR 4310.1 (Incomplete Grades) for details.